Mo-Adel1/Python-Code-Execution-HTTP-Server/README.md

 ### 2. Enforce execution limits, including a 2-second timeout and 100MB memory restriction.

-### 3. Persistent Interpreter Sessions: instead of starting a new Python process for each request, initialize a persistent interpreter session and assign it a unique identifier (UUID).
+### 3. Persistent Interpreter Sessions:
+       Instead of starting a new Python process for each request,initialize a persistent interpreter session and assign it a unique identifier (UUID).

 ### 4. Environment Hardening(Sandboxing): Restrict the execution environment to prevent potentially harmful actions.
-Examples:- Filesystem Access: Restrict access to the filesystem to prevent reading, writing, or manipulating files.- Network Access: Disable networking capabilities to prevent outgoing or incoming network requests.
+       - Filesystem Access: Restrict access to the filesystem to prevent reading, writing, or manipulating files.
+       - Network Access: Disable networking capabilities to prevent outgoing or incoming network requests.

 ## Prerequisites